JosepMariaVila/CreateKeypairOfflineXRPL/README.md

 # CreateXRPwalletKeypairOffline

-A javascript pieace of code to create OFFLINE a keypair XRP wallet.
+A javascript piece of code to create OFFLINE a keypair XRP wallet.

 It creates a key pair using ed25519 algorithm.